stanleytansx/stanleytansx.github.io/index.md

 ## News

+- **[Feb 2026]** I completed the Investing in Innovation Intensive at the Tsai Center for Innovative Thinking at Yale.
 - **[Dec 2025]** I presented my work on plant herbivory defenses at the British Ecological Society's Annual Meeting (Edinburgh, UK).
 - **[Aug 2025]** I will serve as the Senior Fellow Ambassador of Southeast Asia for the <a href="https://www.quadfellowship.org/"> Quad Fellowship </a> from 2025-2026.
 - **[Apr 2025]** I was awarded an <a href="https://yibs.yale.edu/research/yibs-small-grant-program" target="_blank"> Early Grant Award</a> ($3000) from the Yale Institute of Biospheric Studies for my research on inducible biochemical defenses in tropical plants.